Equisingular lifting of semi-log canonical $F$-split $K$-trivial surfaces: Preliminaries

-\begin{definition} An \emph{$H$-conic bundle structure} on $S$ is an $H$-equivariant fibration $f\colon S\to C$ where $C$ is a regular projective curve, whose general fibers are $\bP^1$s and whose singular fibers are the union of two $(-1)$-curves meeting transversally at one point (eq. $-K_S$ is $f$-ample).
+\begin{definition} Let $S$ be a regular projective surface over $k$, and $H\subset \Aut_k(S)$ a finite sub-group.
+An \emph{$H$-conic bundle structure} on $S$ is an $H$-equivariant fibration $f\colon S\to C$ where $C$ is a regular projective curve, whose general fibers are $\bP^1$s and whose singular fibers are the union of two $(-1)$-curves meeting transversally at one point (eq. $-K_S$ is $f$-ample).

 If the $H$-action on $C$ is trivial, we say that $f$ is \emph{$H$-invariant}.

 If there not exist an $H$-equivariant $C$-morphism $S\to S'$ onto a regular projective surface, we say that $f$ is \emph{minimal}. \end{definition}